-LEXINGTON, Ky., Sept.
-13, 2012 – Although temperatures are still in the 90’s in many areas, soon enough radio stations across the country will be playing “Baby, It’s Cold Outside.”
+Although temperatures are still in the 90’s in many areas, soon enough radio stations across the country will be playing “Baby, It’s Cold Outside.”
+Get a Haiku Fan!

-According to the U.S. Department of Energy (DOE), heating and cooling account for about 56 percent of the energy use in a typical U.S. home, making it the largest energy expense for most homes.
+According to the U.S. Department of Energy (DOE), heating and cooling account for about 56 percent of the energy use in a typical U.S. home.
+Thereby making it the largest energy expense for most homes.

-Heating costs alone account for 45 percent of many households’ utility bills.
+So heating costs alone account for 45 percent of utility bills.

-With energy efficiency on many consumers’ minds, most of us are familiar with the basics as suggested by the DOE: check insulation (particularly in the attic), as well as air leaks and open fireplace dampers and maintain appliances and heating and cooling systems.
+With energy efficiency on many consumers’ minds, most of us are familiar with the basics as suggested.
+Basics by the DOE like check insulation (particularly in the attic), as well as air leaks.
+Also open fireplace dampers and maintain appliances and heating and cooling systems.

 In the summer, fans provide an additional boost to air conditioning systems.
-Because the perceived cooling effect of air movement can make a person feel up to 10° F cooler, homeowners can raise their air conditioning set point and utilize energy-efficient fans to make up the difference.
+Because the perceived cooling effect of air movement.
+It can make a person feel up to 10° F cooler.
+So homeowners can raise their air conditioning set point and utilize energy-efficient fans.
+All to make up the difference.
 “You will feel the same level of comfort while using far less energy,” says Watson.

 In the winter, stratification occurs because air coming out of a heater is approximately five to seven percent lighter than cool air in a space and tends to rise to the ceiling.
 Ceiling fans can be used to de-stratify heat by slowing moving warm air off the ceiling.
 The steady mixing of air creates a uniform temperature throughout the space, which can help the heater to maintain the same thermostat set point with less effort, resulting in a serious reduction in heating bills.